Lyon: what Women's Champions League records do they hold?

 Article summary

-Lyon became the first team to play 100 UEFA women's club games this season and ahead of Sunday's final are extending more records.
+Lyon became the first team to play 100 UEFA women's club games this season on their way to a seventh title: all their records.

 Article top media content